Spreading Models in Banach Space Theory: Other approaches

 \section{Other approaches}

 There are two other concepts in the literature sharing similar features with the aforementioned extended definition.
-The first appears in \cite{H-O} and concerns the so called asymptotic models which are associated to $[\nn]^2$-bounded sequences in a Banach space.
-The asymptotic models are not necessarily subsymmetric sequences.
+The first one is due to L. Halbeisen and E. Odell appeared in \cite{H-O} and concerns the so called asymptotic models which are associated to $[\nn]^2$-bounded sequences in a Banach space.
+The asymptotic models are not necessarily spreading sequences.

 The second one is explicitly stated in \cite{O-S} although was known to the experts of the Banach space theory.
-This concerns what we call \emph{strong} $k$-\emph{order} spreading models, which are inductively defined as follows.
+This concerns what we call $k$-\emph{iterated} spreading models, that are inductively defined as follows.
 First we need some notation from \cite{O-S}.
 Let $X,E$ be Banach spaces.
-We write $X\to E$ if $E$ has a Schauder basis which is a spreading model of some seminormalized basic sequence in $X$ and $X\stackrel{k}{\to}E$ if $X\to E_1\to\ldots\to E_{k-1}\to E$ for some finite sequence $E_1,\ldots, E_{k-1}$.
-Note that for every $k\in\nn$ if $X\stackrel{k}{\to}E$ then $E$ has a subsymmetric Schauder basis.
-An $1$-subsymmetric Schauder basic sequence $(e_n)_{n}$ is said to be a \textit{strong} $k$-\emph{order} spreading model of a Banach space $X$ if setting $E=\overline{<(e_n)_{n}>}$ then $X\stackrel{k}{\to}E$.
-If in each inductive step we consider block sequences instead of Schauder basic ones, we define in a similar manner the \emph{block} strong $k$-order spreading models ($X\substack{k \\\longrightarrow\\\text{bl}} E$).
-It is easy to see that the strong $k$-order spreading models define a countable hierarchy and a problem posed in \cite{O-S} is whether there exists a Banach space $X$ such that no strong $k$-order spreading model contains some $\ell^p$ $1\leq p<\infty$ or $c_0$.
+We write $X\to E$ if $E$ has a Schauder basis which is a spreading model of some seminormalized Schauder basic sequence in $X$ and $X\stackrel{k}{\to}E$ if $X\to E_1\to\ldots\to E_{k-1}\to E$ for some finite sequence $E_1,\ldots, E_{k-1}$.
+Note that for every $k\in\nn$ if $X\stackrel{k}{\to}E$ then $E$ has a spreading Schauder basis.
+A spreading Schauder basic sequence $(e_n)_{n}$ is said to be a $k$-\textit{iterated} spreading model of a Banach space $X$ if setting $E=\overline{<(e_n)_{n}>}$ then $X\stackrel{k}{\to}E$.
+If in each inductive step we consider block sequences instead of Schauder basic ones, we define in a similar manner the \emph{block} $k$-iterated spreading models ($X\substack{k \\\longrightarrow\\\text{bl}} E$).
+It is easy to see that the $k$-iterated spreading models define a countable hierarchy and a problem posed by E. Odell and Th.
+Schlumprecht in \cite{O-S} is whether there exists a Banach space $X$ such that no $k$-iterated spreading model contains some $\ell^p$, $1\leq p<\infty$, or $c_0$.